 Wei Dong, Professor, Design Studies

 Through art, participants learn about the balance of the opposing, yet coexisting, elements yin and yang, and how they tie into well-being.
 “I am honored to keep this ancient practice alive and share it with the Western culture,” states Dong, whose lifelong passion is Chinese brush painting.

-Alumni Award presentations, remarks by Dean Shim, social time with fellow alums and Bucky Badger.
+Alumni Award presentations, remarks by Dean Shim, social time with refreshments and social hour in the company of fellow alums, friends, and Bucky Badger.